 Workshops generally last 1.5 hours.
 There are 3 workshop sessions on Saturday and one on Sunday.
 Any participant who wants to may lead a workshop.
 Simply fill out the Call For Workshops form and mail it in.
 We reserve the right to omit workshops considered inappropriate.
 We will not know what workshops are being offered until Friday evening after the Opening Circle.

-The following is a list of past workshops:
+Examples of past workshops:

 - Dream Work and Active Imagination

-- Basic Hand Drumming
+- Beginning Hand Drumming